tanwarharshita/chat_bot/README.md

-# CHAT BOT FOR UNI OF EXETER
+# CHAT BOT FOR HOGWARTS
 Chatbot using Retrieval Augmented Generation with Astra DB and the OpenAI Chat Model.

 ![codespace](./images/Hogwarts.png)